cgarbin/r-virtualenv/README.md

 - [VirtualBox](https://www.virtualbox.org/) as the host for the virtual machine
 - [Ansible](https://www.ansible.com/) to configure the virtual machine

 Note: tested on a MacBook.
-Not tested on a Windows or other environments.
+Not tested on Windows or other environments.

 # Installing Vagrant and VirtualBox